 - The Tether Limited Layer

-This layer supports the Tether Limited entity that enables the exchange between fiat currencies and Tether tokens.
+This layer supports the Tether Limited entity, enabling the exchange between fiat currencies and Tether tokens.
 It is also responsible for managing integrations with Bitcoin wallets and operating Tether.
 It is a web wallet for sending, receiving, and storing Tether.

-Tether Limited offers Proof of Reserves by regularly publishing their bank balance reports and undergoing periodic audits by professionals.
+Tether Limited offers Proof of Reserves by regularly publishing their bank balance reports and undergoing periodic professional audits.

 Each Tether released on the ledger via the Omni Layer protocol also exists on the Bitcoin blockchain.
-It means that it can be tracked via its transactional history and audited publicly.
+Therefore, it can be tracked via its transactional history and audited publicly.

 Users that trade or redeem Tether tokens do so through the bank account of Tether Limited, which uses fiat currency to complete transactions.
-Again, this proof of ongoing trades is public and accessible by the users.
+Again, this proof of ongoing trade is public and accessible to the users.

 Tether also provides a Transparency Page where users can view the information regarding their transactions on the ledger.

-Tether is a stablecoin on the Omni protocol, a platform for a significant number of digital assets all anchored on blockchains like the ones used by Bitcoin and Ethereum.
+Tether is a stablecoin on the Omni protocol, a platform for many digital assets all anchored on blockchains like the ones used by Bitcoin and Ethereum.

 Centralized companies release stablecoins as pegged digital assets to fiat currencies and use them to complete money transfers quickly and at a much lower cost than traditional banking transactions.

 Crypto exchanges can also use stablecoins like Tether to create currency pairs and trade fiat money without necessarily accepting fiat in the first place.
-A BTC-USDT pair can simulate a BTC-USD trade without using USD since the value of Tether is pegged to the real-life currency.
+For example, a BTC-USDT pair can simulate a BTC-USD trade without using USD since the value of Tether is pegged to the real-life currency.

-Tether suits traders and investors on the cryptocurrency market who want an alternative to fiat currencies’ lengthy and costly transactions.
+Tether suits traders and investors in the cryptocurrency market who want an alternative to fiat currencies’ lengthy and costly transactions.

 Tether uses something called Proof of Reserves – the process through which it validates the backing up of every unit of USDT with its value in real-life USD.

-According to the Tether Whitepaper, the system is fully reserved when the sum of all tethers in existence (at any point in time) is exactly equal to the balance of USD held in our reserve.
+According to the Tether Whitepaper, the system is fully reserved when the sum of all tethers in existence (at any time) equals the balance of USD held in our reserve.

 How to buy and own Tether

-The first place that you might want to buy Tether from its mothership, Tether Limited.
-Here, you can submit U.S. dollars in exchange for USDT tokens at a 1:1 parity.
+The first place you might want to buy Tether from is its mothership, Tether Limited.
+You can submit U.S. dollars in exchange for USDT tokens at a 1:1 parity.
 All you need is a wallet compatible with this stablecoin, where you will receive the equivalent of your purchase in Tether.